 -Dragon’s Breath - A sticky, liquid solution, with a fiery tint, that is used as an ingredient to enhance other potions.
 The name comes from its ashen, foreign smell and white, mist-like fumes that form from the top-most layer of the liquid.
 If the ingredients are fresh enough, the fumes cause small metals to tarnish (to dull) with prolonged exposure over time.
 Otherwise, they give a strange stinging feeling when touched.

--Instantaneous Harming - Serving as the counterpart to Instantaneous Healing, this potion will instantly set about killing tissue wherever it is applied on the subject.
+- Harming - Serving as the counterpart to Healing, this potion will set about killing tissue wherever it is applied on the subject, as acid is prone to do.
 It will react quickly, but also be exhausted quickly, making potential damage reliant on larger quantities or careful application.

 Instantaneous Harming potions have a moderate effect of rapid cellular necrosis - almost precisely what you would see via the bite of a Brown Recluse or similar spider bite.
-The effect caused by a splash potion or application to the skin is damaged exterior flesh that can be repaired by a like use of a healing potion.
-(The two heal/harm the exact same amount of skin/tissue and must /contact/ tissue to do damage.)
+The effect caused by a splash potion or application to the skin is damaged exterior flesh that can be soothed by the use of a healing potion.
 Heavy clothing that completely covers the skin is adequate protection from a harming potion, though organic materials (Leather, Wool, etc) would likewise tend to rot if the potion was not cleaned off.

 A harm potion's effects can be negated and reversed in equal measure by a healing potion and can be halted at their current damage by quickly washing off the area in question.

 Harm potions work only when externally applied - for poisons that can be applied to arrows and weapons, look at the internal effects list for harmful effects.

 (Reverse the effects of healing and harm potions completely when dealing with the undead.)